 I had started following Astrology when I was 11 years old.
 As a Scorpio, popular for being overly dramatic, sensitive and anxious.
 Also, it helped me maintain a certain amount of control over my emotions and thoughts.

 However, over time with increasing peer pressure as well as academic workload, this habit slowly faded away.
-I was able to realize the importance it had in my life only when I was struck with a common, yet dreading disease: Cancer.
+I realized the importance it had in my life only when I was struck with a common, yet dreading disease: Cancer.

 My name is Dhriti Malhotra.
-Five years ago, I was diagnosed with germ cell cancer and was prescribed three cycles of chemotherapy.
-Despite my family telling me that I had to be “positive” and that there was no way I could have predicted this would happen, I had a feeling that something was wrong with me.
+Five years ago, I was diagnosed with Germ cell cancer and was prescribed three cycles of chemotherapy.
+My family told me that I had to be “positive”.
+However, there was no way, I could have predicted this would happen.
+I had a feeling that something was wrong with me.

 Initially, I was very scared to be admitted.
-I was taken to the general ward where all the patients were treated and it was tough watching little children bare such intense pain.
+I was taken to the general ward.
+There all the patients were treated and it was tough watching little children bare such intense pain.
 Luckily, I was moved to a private ward but that solved least of my worries.

-Deep down, I knew there was a way I could cope but there seemed to be hundreds of doubts and questions that ran across my mind before I built up the courage to accept that I needed to try astrology.
+Deep down, I knew there was a way I could cope.
+However, there seemed to be hundreds of doubts and questions that ran across my mind before I built up the courage to accept that I needed to try astrology.

-There are many sites and sources that provide you with horoscopes but AstroTalk genuinely puts in effort to ensure that you are not only given accurate information but are also delivered personal attention and advice.
+There are many sites and sources that provide you with horoscopes but AstroTalk genuinely puts in the effort to ensure that you are not only given accurate information but are also delivered personal attention and advice.

 I am 19 years old now and have co-founded a mental health awareness initiative called Mustamya.
 I have healed completely and I am excited to commence my degree in BSc Psychology.

-Looking back at the time when life had taken a 360 degree turn and everything seemed unpredictable, I found my solace in astrology that not only gave me a sense of security but also a level of control over my thoughts and emotions, something I will forever be grateful for.
+Looking back at the time when life had taken a 360-degree turn and everything seemed unpredictable, I found my solace in astrology that not only gave me a sense of security but also a level of control over my thoughts and emotions, something I will forever be grateful for.